956MB/ncks.nvim/README.md

 ## TODO

-- [ ] I've only run this on macOS, but I don't see why it wouldn't work on Linux or Windows
+- [ ] If file doesn't exist when trying to open or add, ask to create it
 - [ ] Still confused on how to fine tune all of Telescope settings
     - [ ] Line count in the prompt shouldn't be "9 / 9"
-    - [ ] Results window really has no reason to be scrollable, unless the lines are an editable buffer like [oil.nvim](https://github.com/stevearc/oil.nvim)
     - [ ] Figure out how to use Telescope ui without the results window, just the prompt
-    - [ ] Line numbers in Telescope results
-- [ ] More commands... don't even know what I want yet, tbd
 - [ ] Multiple lists?
+- [ ] More commands:
+    - [ ] Create, Delete, Move/Rename, etc.
 - [ ] Tests?

 ## License